 The client contains 2 sets of programming interfaces whose stability are of interest for application developers:

-• Service Provider Interfaces (SPI): those are interfaces to implement mainly technical behavior in the client.
+Service Provider Interfaces (SPI): those are interfaces to implement mainly technical behavior in the client.
 They are not meant to be used to implement application logic.
-Application developers may have to refer to them in the configuration phase and if they want to custom some internal behavior in the client.
-SPI include interfaces and classes in the com.rabbitmq.stream.codec, com.rabbitmq.stream.compression, com.rabbitmq.stream.metrics packages, among others.
-These SPI are susceptible to change, but this should not impact the majority of applications, as the changes would typically stay intern to the client.
+Application developers may have to refer to them in the configuration phase and if they want to customize some internal behavior of the client.
+SPI include interfaces and classes in the

 Pre-requisites

-The library requires Java 8 or later.
-Java 11 is recommended (CRC calculation uses methods available as of Java 9.)
+This library requires at least Java 8, but Java 11 or more is recommended (CRC calculation uses methods available as of Java 9).

 Setting up RabbitMQ